satorumurmur/bibi/README.md

 Summary
 --------------------------------------------------------------------------------------------------------------------------------

-You can publish EPUB books on the web with a parmalink for each book, and you can embed it in your webpage (just like a YouTube video).
+You can publish EPUB books on the web with a parmalink for each book, and you can embed it in other webpages (just like a YouTube video).

 ### Spec.

 + EPUB 3 and 2 compliant.
 + Open source.
 (MIT lisence)
-+ Made with JavaScript, works compatibly with all major web browsers:
++ Made with JavaScript, works compatibly with all major web browsers on Mac/PC/smartphones:
     - Safari
-    - Chrome
-    - Android Browser
+    - Chrome, Android Browser, Opera, Vivaldi
-    - Opera
     - Firefox
     - Microsoft Edge
-    - Internet Explorer (except opening zipped EPUB archive)
+    - Internet Explorer 11 (except opening zipped EPUB archive)